willstepp/dogs-of-santiago/dos.md

 "It just is."

-"Oh," he replied, "but I don't want to leave you.
+"Oh," he replied, "but I don't want to leave.
 We only just met."

-"We will never be apart.
-Forever."
+"We will never be apart."

-"You are a gift to me, a gift from God."
+"You have been a gift to me," Will said, staring into her eyes, "a gift from God."

 He took one last look at her and let go.
 She let her gaze drop and did not meet his anymore.
 She was crying.
 He took a look at the others waiting for their turn.
 They seemed happy, anxious.
-Then he turned and faced the orb, shining into his eyes, blinding him.
+Then he turned and faced the burning orb, shining into his eyes, blinding him.
 Even so, he continued into the center of it, not hesitating, not looking back.
 He heard the song and recognized its melody, lovely music.
-As he entered the orb his body began to decay in front of his eyes.
-The flesh melted away in front of his eyes.
-He saw it all, felt it all.
+As he entered the orb his body began to burn in front of his eyes.
+The flesh of his hands and arms and torso and legs melted away in front of his eyes.

 The flames consumed him and he rose in the vapor over the pit, the valley, woods, park, San Bernardo, until he was over the city of Santiago, a spirit overlooking the city.
 He saw the lights of the buildings and the roads and in the distance saw the surrounding Andes, their snowcapped peaks protecting the boundaries of the city like an angel of Heaven.